Cai Xukun: Philanthropy

-With Kun's advocacy for philanthropy, his fans have made significant contributions to different charity causes, including donations for purchasing school supplies and building a new road in rural villages.
+With Kun's advocacy for philanthropy, his fans have made significant contributions to different charity causes, including donations to purchase school supplies and build a new road in rural villages.
 By the end of 2018, the total charitable donations made by individual fans and fan clubs were approximately 5 million RMB.

 On May 12, 2019, Kun was named the Goodwill Ambassador of the China Foundation for Poverty Alleviation.
 He pledged to promote social awareness for disaster prevention programs.
 On June 16, Ullens Center for Contemporary Art announced that Kun would be its Arts and Philanthropy Ambassador, promoting educational programs for children from under-represented backgrounds.

 On June 17, an earthquake measuring 5.8 MW struck the province of Sichuan in China, killing 13 people and injuring over 200 others.
 Kun donated 100,000 RMB to support post-earthquake relief efforts and added another 30,000 RMB worth of books and school supplies for the local Gaoshankao Primary School.

 Kun launched a charity fund to support impoverished children in remote Chinese areas on October 17, 2019.
 He donated over 600,000 RMB and stated that he would continue to donate 3 million RMB in the next three years, which will mainly be used to sponsor primary school choirs in these areas and will also provide support to other activities of other charities as part of the foundation's Spring Bud Plan implementation.

 Kun donated 600,000 RMB on January 26, 2020, as support for medical purposes for those infected by the coronavirus outbreak in Wuhan, China.
 His fan clubs also raised a fund, which reached more than 500,000 RMB for the cause.